niilante/FFCK/docs/FAQ/FAQ.md

-## How to workaround Google's CAPTCHA problem
+## How to workaround Google’s CAPTCHA problem

 In case you use uBlock copy the following rules under `Options > My Rules` and then hit `apply`.